Introduction

 Imaging

-The definitive diagnosis of acute mesenteric ischaemia, for both arterial and venous mesenteric disease, requires a CT scan with IV contrast (as a triple phase scan, with thin slices taken in the arterial phase)
+The definitive diagnosis of acute mesenteric ischaemia, for both arterial and venous mesenteric disease, requires a CT scan with intravenous contrast, both in arterial (angiogram) and portal venous phase.

 *Oral contrast should be avoided in cases of mesenteric ischaemia due to difficulty in assessing for bowel wall enhancement